wiz-lang/wiz/readme.md

 damage = a;
 ```

 After constant expression folding, any remaining run-time operations must have instructions available for them.

-For an assignment containing a binary expression like `a = b + c;`, the instruction selection system will first look for an exact instruction of form `a = b + c;`.
+It must be either an exact instruction that does the calcuation and stores it in the destination, or a series of instructions that first load the into the destination, and then modify the destination.
+For an assignment containing a binary expression like `a = b + c;`, instruction selection will first look for an exact instruction of form `a = b + c;`.
 Failing that, it will attempt decomposing the assignment `a = b + c` into the form `a = b; a = a + c;`.

+Failing that, it is an error, and will probably require the assignment to be manually re-written in terms of multiple assignment statements.
 Assignments containing run-time operations cannot require an implicit temporary expression, or it is an error.
-All registers.

 Most expressions are evaluated in left-to-right fashion, and as a result, they must be written so that they can be left-folded without temporaries.
 This requirement means parenthesized expressions can happen on the left, but the right-hand side will be a constant or simple term.